Distance to Nearest Road: 18.0 miles

 Travel Method: Hiking (multiday backpacking)

 Travel Time One-Way: 5 Days

 Something We Learned: Young kids can become as bonded to the outdoors as adults.
 Spending family time together outdoors is probably key to creating the next generation of conservationists.
 Any time spent outside is great, but, as we discovered on this trip, “the greater the challenge, the greater the reward.”
-(Skyla still talks about Montana 2 years later…)
+(Skyla still longingly refers to Montana 4 years later…)

-Remote Footprints is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
-We call this unique endeavor–Project Remote.
+Project Remote is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
 Below is a written account of our 10-day, 65-mile hiking expedition to document the Montana Remote Spot.
 This is our 22nd state Remote Spot documented as part of Project Remote.

 In Ryan’s words: